Buddhist ethics: Abortion

 There is no single Buddhist view concerning abortion, although traditional Buddhism rejects abortion because it involves the deliberate destroying of a human life and regards human life as starting at conception.
 Further, some Buddhist views can be interpreted as holding that life exists before conception because of the never ending cycle of life.
 The traditional Buddhist view of rebirth sees consciousness as present in the embryo at conception, not as developing over time.
 In the Vinaya (Theravada and Sarvastivada) then, the causing of an abortion is seen as an act of killing punishable by expulsion from the monastic Sangha.
-The Abhidharma-kosa states that 'life is there from the moment of conception and should not be disturbed for it has the right to live'.
+The Abhidharma-kosa states that "life is there from the moment of conception and should not be disturbed for it has the right to live".

 One of the reasons this is seen as an evil act is because a human rebirth is seen as a precious and unique opportunity to do good deeds and attain liberation.
 The Jataka stories contain tales of women who perform abortions being reborn in a hell.
 In the case where the mother's life is in jeopardy, many traditional Buddhists agree that abortion is permissible.
 This is the only legally permissible reason for abortion in Sri Lanka, and is also a view accepted in the Tibetan tradition, as argued by Ganden Tri Rinpoche.
 In the case of rape, however, most Buddhists argue that following an act of violence by allowing 'another kind of violence towards another individual' would not be ethical.
 Aborting a fetus that is malformed is also seen as immoral by most Buddhists.

 Those practicing in Japan and the United States are said to be more tolerant of abortion than those who live elsewhere.
 In Japan, women sometimes participate in Mizuko kuyo (水子供養 — lit.
 Newborn Baby Memorial Service) after an induced abortion or an abortion as the result of a miscarriage; a similar Taiwanese ritual is called yingling gongyang.
 In China abortion is also widely practiced, but in Tibet it is very rare.
 Thus while most Buddhists would agree that abortion is wrong, they are less likely to push for laws banning the practice.
-The Dalai Lama has said that abortion is "negative," but there are exceptions.
+The Dalai Lama has said that abortion is "negative", but there are exceptions.
 He said, "I think abortion should be approved or disapproved according to each circumstance."

-While abortion is problematic in Buddhism, contraception is generally a non-issue.
+While abortion is complicated in Buddhism, contraception is generally accepted.